 Bob: I agree.

-Donna: So, in order to catch that use of the mobile devices in particular, businesses and nonprofits need to figure out how to integrate what they do in real life with their online presence.
+Donna: So, in order to catch that use of the mobile devices in particular, businesses and nonprofits need to figure out how do they integrate what they do in real life with their online presence.

 Then beyond that you need to pretend you are a prospective or current customer and use your own website on a mobile device to try and do business with you.
 Is all the information you need there, are your questions answered, is it simple to take the next step?
-Today there seems to be more loyalty to convenience than a particular brand.
-So you need to figure out how that works for you.
+Today there seems to be a lot more loyalty to convenience than a particular brand.
+You need to figure out how that works for you.

 So we know we are on line a lot, especially mobile users.
 Who else is constantly online?